areebmajeed/fernico/README.md

 </p>

 ## About Fernico ##
 Just a simple MVC skeleton framework developed with simplicity at the core.
 Fernico is easy to use, fast to setup and great for small projects.
-If you're building a massive application, please consider using frameworks such as Laravel, Symphony, Yii or CakePHP.
+If you're building a massive application, please consider using frameworks such as Laravel, Symfony, Yii or CakePHP.

 ## Features ##

 Fernico comes with multiple functions and libraries to save the time.
 I've listed some of the major functions below.

  - Authentication module
- - In-built PHPMailer installation
+ - In-built PHPMailer integration
  - Support for future plugins (due to plugins system)
  - Templating system - Smarty
  - Error reporting and logging